 I’ve also added a couple of other colours to my palette for time saving, and to use along with complimentary colours as neutralizers/greyers:

 Colour temperature is difficult to explain, but here goes.
 Generally, colours are described as either warmer or cooler based on our perception and their relation to surrounding colours.
 So as a rule, reds, oranges and yellows are generally considered to be warm colors, and blues and greens are generally considered to be cool colors.
 But in art pigments, there are warm and cool ranges within a single primary colour.
 So you can have a warm yellow like Cadmium Yellow Medium, and a cool yellow like Lemon Yellow.
 Mixing these three primaries with another warm or cool primary can yield quite different results.
 Check out this basic demonstration from one of my favourite plein air YouTubers.
 Also, warmer colours will come forward while cooler colours will recede.
 You can add other custom or support colours as you need to over time, but learning to mix from a limited range of colours will help you greatly in the long run.
 There are many options within different brands of paint; paint grades, pigment purity and consistency, and so on.

-I don’t recommend beginners using black paint (as a pure colour, and especially not to “grey” down other colours), as it can easily overwhelm any other colour and “kill” it.
+I don’t recommend beginners using black paint, as a pure colour, and especially not to “grey” down other colours.
+It can easily overwhelm any other colour and “kill” it.
 You’ll end up with flat, lifeless mud, and you’ll be scraping it off and wasting a lot of paint.
 However, the only reason I’d consider adding black to your palette is black, when mixed with yellow, can give you some natural greens with very little effort.
 Small amounts of Ivory Black added to Lemon Yellow can give you some very nice olives and neutral greens for those Rocky Mountain pines.
-Better to avoid it all together until you’ve gained some understanding and confidence mixing your darks with other colours.
+However, it’s better to avoid it all together until you’ve gained some understanding and confidence mixing colours.

 Thinners & Mediums